A shipbroker has been forced to settle for $380,000 after a charter deal went wrong.

 ITIC deemed it likely that the broker faced liability, either directly to the charterers or indirectly, through a potential claim from the owner.

-“There was also the risk that the owners might pursue a more costly claim against the broker for failing to communicate the navigation restriction,” it added.
+“There was also the risk that the owners might pursue a more costly claim against the broker for failing to communicate the navigation restriction,” added the insurer.

 The claim was settled at arbitration for about 70% of the amount.

-Mark Brattman, claims director at ITIC, said: “This case serves as a stark reminder of the essential role that precise and timely communication plays in maritime transactions.
+Mark Brattman, claims director at UK insurer ITIC, said: “This case serves as a stark reminder of the essential role that precise and timely communication plays in maritime transactions.

 “Brokers must ensure that all critical information, particularly operational limitations, is accurately conveyed to prevent costly disputes and maintain trust within the industry.”